apache/cassandra-java-driver/manual/core/configuration/README.md

 override the options that have a different value.

-### Default implementation: TypeSafe Config
+### Default implementation: Typesafe Config

-Out of the box, the driver uses [TypeSafe Config].
+Out of the box, the driver uses [Typesafe Config].

 It looks at the following locations, according to the [standard behavior][config standard behavior] of that library: